niplav/site/reports.md

 acceptable for someone to watch highly violent content on their device on public transport, but look down on people consuming erotic content.

-I think this holds even exposing children to such content: On the retreat I was strongly reminded of being traumatized by seeing violence and death on TV (e.g. a man struggling with asphyxiation after having been hanged), and not being able to come up with any similarly traumatizing memory wrt sexuality (and instead remembering that I found sexuality curious as a child, and vaguely wanted to know more back then).
+I think this holds especially for exposing children to such
+content: On the retreat I was strongly reminded of being traumatized by seeing violence and death on TV (e.g. a man struggling with asphyxiation after having been hanged, or shortly before the retreat by the particularly hopeless scenes in [Squid Game](https://en.wikipedia.org/wiki/Squid_game)), and not being able to come up with any similarly traumatizing memory wrt sexuality (and instead remembering that I found sexuality curious as a child, and vaguely wanted to know more about it).

-As such, I decided to strictly limit the amount of violence I expose myself via visual media.
+As such, I decided to strictly limit the amount of violence I expose myself to via visual media.

 ### End of the Retreat

-After the end of the retreat I connected back with my devices to the outside world and indulged in the internet for an entire night (I didn't sleep).
+After the end of the retreat I connected back with my devices to the outside world and indulged in the internet for an entire night (I didn't sleep, and didn't feel particularly tired).

 While listening to music that night I had a strong experience of the aforementioned feeling of sensations popping out of the void and getting pulled back into it, together with a very high sensory resolution.
+I noticed that music was particularly *good*, a very clean source of pleasure (mostly not bound to status games, positive-sum &c).

 The days after the retreat felt very pleasant.
 My mind was incredibly light and *clean*, as if someone had powerwashed my psyche.
-Especially the day after the retreat everything was simply delightful, including a small group of sparrows flying around the garden, causing me to burst into grinning and laughter as I saw them while walking along.
+Especially the first day after the retreat everything was simply delightful.
+I especially remember a small group of sparrows flying around the garden, causing me to burst into grinning and laughter as I saw them while walking along.
 These effects subsided within three to four days, as I wasn't meditating anymore.

 I *did* notice how I was much more adept at interacting with people in the period after the retreat, being able to hold much more space for them in conversation.
-When I went to a nightclub four days after the end of the retreat a woman initiated making out with me, which is the first and last time something like that has ever happened.
+When I went to a nightclub four days after the end of the retreat a woman initiated making out with me, which is the first and last time that has ever happened to me.

 ### Learnings

 I believe that this retreat was premature.
-I should probably have done at least one or maybe even to or three shorter (i.e., ≤ten day) retreats before jumping into the deep end of the pool — I'd only done a single Goenka retreat before, and two 2-3 day long mini-retreats.
+I should probably have done at least one or maybe even two or three shorter (i.e., ≤ten day) retreats before jumping into the deep end of the pool — I'd only done a single Goenka retreat before, and two 2-3 day long mini-retreats.
 I also made the mistake of focusing too much on absorption meditation, probably bashing